bangbangcon/bangbangcon.github.io/speakers.md

 One day, I came back from lunch to discover everyone's copy of Chrome wouldn't stop crashing!!
 How could turning on a printer downstairs cause an office-wide browser outage!?!
 A glorious part of programming is when a bug reveals the delicate fragility of a system far beyond its scope!
 Tracing down the culprit will take us through Unicode, mDNS, gdb, tcpdump, tcpreplay, and Objective-C!!

 **Julian** is an eccentric layabout in Montreal, Canada.
-AdGear Technologies pays him to slowly program computers fastly.
+He gets paid to slowly program computers fastly.

 ---